matan-yes/data-collection-network-analysis/README.md

 plot(g, vertex.size=10, vertex.color=membership(alg.gri.new), asp=FALSE)
 ```
 ![str result Image](https://github.com/matan-yes/ex3/blob/master/images/2-graph.JPG)
-### There is seven different kinds of colors in the graph each one is a community.
+### There are seven different kinds of colors in the graph each one is a community.
 Five connected groups and two single groups

 ### Lets take a look over the community sizes
 ### 1.b.ii